maumcl/MarkDown-Language/README.md

 * _Italic Letter_           // Use either \_Word_ or \*Word*
 * ~~Strikethrough Letter~~  //  Use \~~Word~~

-You can also mix up there characteristics whatever you want
+You can also mix up these characteristics whatever you want

 * Use \_#_ to insert the First Title
 * Use \_##_ to insert the Second Title